-Debuting this fall, the University College will forge a greater integration among first-year courses, academic support, advising and other student success programs, providing clear pathways for student achievement at Northern Arizona University.
-This cohesive approach will aid in students' transition to college and lays the foundation for learning and degree completion.
+The University College forges a greater integration among first-year courses, academic support, advising and other student success programs, providing clear pathways for student achievement at Northern Arizona University.
+This cohesive approach aids in students' transition to college and lays the foundation for learning and degree completion.

-The University College will become a model for delivering freshman-year courses with increased student success and improved retention by:
+The University College has become a model for delivering freshman-year courses with increased student success and improved retention by:

 - Sharpening focus on student achievement by creating a coherent design for first-year courses, academic support and co-curricular programming.